 - As all 27 EU states have to agree to any new trade agreement with the EU it is highly likely that Spain will use this as an opportunity to push for joint sovereignty of Gibraltar.
 Spain only opened its border with Gibraltar because it wanted to join the EU.
 The UK government was able to ensure membership of the EU was subject to an open border.
 We have now put that power in Spain’s hands and Spain has the right to veto any trade agreement that it does not like with regard to Gibraltar.
 This could make life even more difficult for the people of Gibraltar if the UK leaves the EU.

 36. London risks losing its status as Europe’s leading financial hub and a centre of creativity in the arts and sciences.

-- Many multinational banks have already announced they are planning on moving thousands of jobs from London to other European financial centres in response to Brexit.
+- Many multinational banks have already announced they are planning on moving thousands of jobs from London to other European financial centres.
 Losing the European financial passport will be a major blow to London’s status as a financial hub.

 37. Leaving the EU is likely to undermine the UK’s world-leading position in science and innovation.

 - The UK was the largest receiver of funding from the EU Research and Innovation programme.

 - The EU as greatly assisted UK science and innovation as freedom of movement of expertise.
 EU science funding has supported important complex international research and development programmes.
 This has been beneficial for education, training, innovation and the economy overall.
 Leaving the EU will prevent collaboration, remove funding opportunities and hinder attracting talent from other EU countries.